 However, the process engine detects such loops at run-time and throws an Infin-iteWorkflowLoopException to prevent the complete system failure.
-You can of course see the exception in the server.log file, where the name of the workflow and the activity which caused the error are also mentioned.
+You can of course see the exception in the server.log file.
 In the Web Client, an error message is displayed.

-Figure 120: ConSol CM Process Designer - Loop in workflow
+Figure 115: ConSol CM Process Designer - Loop in workflow

-An error has occurred on 7/4/17 at 8:14 AM.
+An error has occurred on 2/18/14 at 5:54 PM.
 Please contact your Administrator.

-Figure 121: ConSol CM Web Client - Error message when loop was detected
+Figure 116: ConSol CM Web Client - Error message when loop was detected